Easy Muffin Recipe Success Tips

 You have to try THIS MUFFIN!
-The Best Chocolate Chip Muffin Recipe ⬇️
+The Master Muffin Recipe ⬇️

 This recipe did not disappoint!!
 I followed Beth’s instructions to a T and the muffins turned out perfect!!
 They were large but moist – I really did feel like I picked them up from a bakery instead of taking them out of my own oven.
 Thank you for the tips and recipe, Beth!
 I’m already dreaming above the next time I make these 🤩